Four local retirement home residents celebrate their 100th birthday

 SPRINGDALE, Ark.
-(KNWA) — Four Northwest Arkansas residents celebrated a century of life in 100 seconds.
+(KFTA) — Four Northwest Arkansas residents celebrated a century of life in 100 seconds.

 Centennial Bank hosted a 100th birthday party for four residents at Holiday Retirement’s The Gardens at Arkanshire, but the party only lasted 100 seconds as a playful tribute to the bank with the same namesake.